milasudril/texpainter/imgproc/separate_rgba_image.imgproc.md

-# Split RGBA image
+# Separate RGBA image

-This image processor takes an RGBA image, and splits it up in four grayscale images.
+This image processor takes an RGBA image, and separates its color channels it up in four grayscale images.

 ## Input ports